Clovis High School (California): Campus and facilities

 The current Clovis High campus opened in 1969.
-Clovis High has a library media center, choir and lecture halls, and a drama room built like a small black-box theater.
+It has a library media center, choir and lecture halls, and a drama room constructed as a small black box theater.

-Clovis High School has two gymnasiums, tennis courts (resurfaced in 2019), an aquatics center, baseball field (Merriman Field), and Lamonica Stadium, which is shared with Clovis East High School.
+The campus has two gymnasiums, tennis courts (resurfaced in 2019), an aquatics center, baseball field (Merriman Field), and Lamonica Stadium, which is shared with Clovis East High School.

-Clovis High's Aquatics Center was dedicated to former coach and teacher Jim Coiner on November 5, 2008.
+The Aquatics Center was dedicated to former coach and teacher Jim Coiner on November 5, 2008.

-Clovis High School's facilities are 47 years old.
 When asked to grade how well the buildings and grounds are maintained at their child's school, 78% of parents rated the grounds as “good” to “excellent”.

 The campus is relatively technologically advanced, with a total of 349 computers, not all of which are available to students (most student-used computers are housed in the library and the computer lab), and 121 classrooms with internet.

 Recently, CHS was awarded a Career Technical Grant to create a construction careers pathway and new facilities.

 Staff

-The current principal at Clovis High School is Stephanie Hanks.

-Academics

-Clovis High School offers 13 Advanced Placement courses, as well as a variety of core and elective classes.
+As of November 2024, the school's principal is Matthew Lucas.